Zeniarai Benten

 Recommended

-Zeniarai Benten Shrine (銭洗弁天) is a well-known shrine in western Kamakura, where visitors wash their money in the belief it will double.
-The shrine was built by Minamoto Yoritomo, the founder of the Kamakura government, after a god appeared in his dream, urging him to create the shrine for peace.
-The shrine is dedicated to Benten, a Buddhist goddess connected with snakes, as the dream occurred on a snake day, in a snake month, of the snake year.
+Zeniarai Benten Shrine (銭洗弁天) is a distinctive and historic shrine located in the western part of Kamakura, known for its unique tradition where visitors wash their money in a sacred spring, believing it will double.
+The shrine was established by Minamoto Yoritomo, the founder of the Kamakura shogunate, after he experienced a dream in which a god urged him to build a shrine for peace.
+The shrine is dedicated to Benten, a Buddhist goddess associated with snakes, as the dream occurred on a snake day, in a snake month, and during a snake year, linking the goddess to the symbolism of the serpent.

 Hours and Fees